The importance of pollinators in the natural world cannot be overstated.

-In order to attract these essential pollinators, gardeners can choose flowers that are known to attract them.
+To attract these essential pollinators, gardeners can select flowers known to be attractive to them.

-In this article, we’ll explore some of the best flowers to attract bees and other pollinators to your garden.
+In this article, we will explore some of the best flowers to attract bees and other pollinators to your garden.

 1. Bee Balm